A Simple Product Research Strategy for Maximum Results

 - In case the product is over 100 days, copy the main keyword of that product and paste it in the Amazon search results.
 Make sure you’re searching in “All Departments”.

 - Run Helium 10’s Xray tool from the Chrome Extension and see if you can find at least two products over $10,000, less than 350 reviews, and that are sold through FBA.
 Also, look for the additional 2 other products that are doing over $ 2,000, have less than 100 reviews, and that are sold through FBA.
 In case you find those – open their listings to make sure all of them have been on Amazon for over 100 days.

 A few more points:

-The big difference with this product research method from other methods is that we are not looking for reasons to disqualify the product.
+When learning how to do Amazon product research with this method rather than other methods, we are not looking for reasons to disqualify the product.
 We are looking for reasons of why we should go after the product, which makes a lot more sense.